Topaz provides a powerful functional programming library to support declarative and expressive code writing. Leverage all functional tools!

 }

-function map<U>(transform: (T) -> U) -> LazySequence<U> {
+function mapLazySequence<T, U>(sequence: LazySequence<T>, transform: (T) -> U) -> LazySequence<U> {

-return LazySequence.new(index => transform(self.generator(index)))
+return createLazySequence(index => transform(sequence.generator(index)))

 }

-function filter(condition: (T) -> bool) -> LazySequence<T> {
+function filterLazySequence<T>(sequence: LazySequence<T>, condition: (T) -> bool) -> LazySequence<T> {

-return LazySequence.new(index => {
+return createLazySequence(index => {

-let mut currentIndex = index
+let mut currentIndex = 0

 let mut foundCount = 0